Meet Our Team

 Martina Jarrin

-Martina Jarrin (she/her/hers) is a second-year undergraduate student at the University of Miami.
-She is on the pre-med track as well as on her way to completing a B.A. in Anthropology with a minor in Biology.
+Martina Jarrin (she/her/hers) is a fourth-year undergraduate student at the University of Miami.
+She is on her way to completing a B.A. in Anthropology with a minor in Biology.
 Her interest in behavioral neurological disorders in youth and young adults is what motivated her to join in taking part in the CAB Lab's clinical studies.
-Martina plans to attend medical school and acquire her M.D. with a specialty in behavioral neurology.

 Jade Capell